pauldambra/blog_source/_posts/2023-03-05-office-363-thread.md

 I'm sure that there are great people working on Office with care and attention but I didn't _experience_ that.
 It was like being haunted and losing your mind all in one go.
 I had a habit of [tooting my frustrations](https://twitter.com/pauldambra/status/1185848202249023488).
 I'm aware of them having been submitted as evidence in one procurement process.
 I don't think they swung the decision.

-If the tooter-web dissappeared they'd be the one thing I missed and so I've tooted them here.
+If the tooter-web dissappeared they'd be the one thing I missed and so I've copied them here.

 <!-- more -->

+I didn't start the thread until after I had already made several of the toots.
+So the initial few dates might appear out of order.
+I've kept the order that I added them to the thread instead of listing them in date order.

 {% assign toots = site.data.office-364-thread %}